TharushiDeSilva/MBot3D/README.md

 2. Greedy exploration full node for a qbot0 in multi-robot system (change the name accordingly)
     >> roslaunch multi_robot_exploration qbot0_greedy_exploration.launch

+3. Greedy exploration full node for a robot in a multi-robot system - with TF_prefix changes (change all the places where "qbot0" appears accordingly)

+    >> roslaunch multi_robot_exploration test_tf_prefix.launch
 -----------------------------------------------------------------------------------------------

 To Test and debug, run the nodes separately in separate terminals.